zohnannor/dark-mode-gd/about.md

 -   level share description
 -   level loading play button background
 -   platformer controls settings background
--   lists progress bars
+-   lists progress bars?
--   map packs progress bars
+-   map packs progress bars?
--   chest platforms (in the basement)
--   shop colors
+-   shop colors?
--   gauntlet colors
+-   gauntlet colors?
 -   leaderboard highlight color

 If you find a bug or have a suggestion, reach out on [Github] (open new issue) or [Discord] (`@zohnannor`)!